If you are building a DIY network attached storage, then choosing the right motherboard is the first step.

 You will often find cheap and affordable port multiplier cards that connect to a single SATA port and multiply it into 2 or 4 SATA ports.

 These are NOT recommended and they do not increase the bandwidth.
 In other words, all the multiplied ports will divide the speed of the one SATA port they connect to.

 Plus, they have issues with support on many motherboards.

 Here we looked at some of the best motherboards for NAS in our opinion while taking into consideration the most common pointers for a DIY setup.

-Ofcourse, your NAS setup does not have to be expensive.
+All in all, your NAS system does not have to be expensive.
 It just depends upon what you want to accomplish on it.
-For basic NAS, any budget motherboard with an entry level processor would do just fine.
+For basic NAS, any budget motherboard with an entry-level processor would do just fine.